Types of Violations

 Plagiarism is the act of using the words or ideas of other people and representing them as one’s own.
 It can consist of the large-scale copying of paragraphs and pages of text from other sources, or it can consist of the unwitting failure to credit sources of ideas and words.
 Plagiarism is an act that is especially offensive in the academic community, where ideas and words are held in such high regard.

-The purchase of written materials from someone else or from so-called term-paper mills constitutes a serious breech of academic integrity.
+Buying written materials from someone else or from so-called term-paper mills constitutes a serious breach of academic integrity.
 Clearly, using work from someone else or submitting work purchased from any third party is a form of plagiarism and misrepresentation.

-Students should recognize that reusing their own work for multiple assignments, either in a single course or in multiple courses, is generally inappropriate.
-The student must have the permission of all faculty members involved, who will further outline expectations for work that is to count toward more than one assignment or course.
+Students should recognize that reusing their own work (in whole or in part) for multiple assignments, either in a single course or in multiple courses, is self-plagiarism.
+Prior and expressed consent of all faculty members involved is required for this to ever be allowable.
+Faculty have the right to expect that all work done in their course is original.